swiftlang/swift-evolution/proposals/NNNN-noncopyable-continuation.md

 - **`consuming Success`** — The `value` parameter allows the use of noncopyable types.
 - **`discard self`** — Suppresses the `deinit` on the success path.
   - This is critical: without it, every successful resume would trigger `fatalError`.
 The `discard self` statement tells the compiler that the value has been fully consumed and no cleanup is needed.

-- **`deinit`** — Acts as the safety net for the missing-resume case.
-If control flow drops a `Continuation` without calling `resume`, the `deinit` fires and traps immediately with a clear diagnostic message.

 We also offer two convenience `resume` functions, accepting void or a Result type: